Appeals Process After a Denied Asylum Application

 What exactly will happen after you are denied asylum depends on where you are in the application process.

-If your application for asylum in the United States is denied, you have a long road ahead of you.
+If your application for asylum in the United States is denied, either by the asylum office, immigration judge, or a higher body, you have a long road ahead.
 The good news is that, by taking the proper steps, you need not fear immediate deportation.
-The bad news is that if you haven't yet received a work permit, you might not be able to get one until you are granted asylee status.
+The bad news is that if you haven't yet received a work permit (employment authorization document or EAD), you might not be able to get one until you are granted asylee status.

-What exactly will happen next depends on where you are in the application process.
+What exactly will happen next depends on where exactly you are in the application process.

 If You Were Denied by the Asylum Office—Referral to Immigration Court